 Other helpful tips

-For optimal digestion and nutrient absorption eat slowly and chew your food properly, it’s suggested that we should chew every mouthful 32 times, our saliva contains an enzyme that starts to break down food, when we chew our food properly our stomach does not have to work so hard and therefore does not get overloaded.
+For optimal digestion and nutrient absorption eat slowly and chew your food properly.
+It’s suggested that we should chew every mouthful 32 times.
+Our saliva contains an enzyme that starts to break down food, so when we chew our food properly our stomach does not have to work so hard and therefore does not get overloaded.

 Avoid eating heavy meals before bedtime.
 Ideally you should want to finish eating three hours before going to bed.
 Allow at least two hours for your body to digest your food properly before lying down so you don’t get acid coming back up.